HumanBrainProject/openMINDS/README.md

 Behind the scenes, the openMINDS integration pipeline (cf. [openMINDS_generator](https://github.com/HumanBrainProject/openMINDS_generator) GitHub repository) interprets and exends this syntax to formal, well-known formats, such as JSON-Schema or HTML.
 For each openMINDS version (stable or development), you can browse through and download the resulting schema representations on the [openMINDS GitHub pages](https://humanbrainproject.github.io/openMINDS/).

-If you have general feedback or a request for a new feature, want to report a bug or have a question, please get in touch with us via our support-email (**`openminds@ebrains.eu`**; not active yet) or via the issue tracker on one of our GitHub repositories.
+If you have general feedback or a request for a new feature, want to report a bug or have a question, please get in touch with us via our support-email (**`openminds@ebrains.eu`**) or via the issue tracker on one of our GitHub repositories.
+You can also follow or actively participate in the discussions on the [openMINDS Community Forum](https://neurostars.org/t/openminds-community-forum-virtual/20156) on INCF NeuroStars.

 If you spot a bug and know how to fix it, if you want to extend existing schemas and/or metadata models, or develop new schemas and/or metadata models, feel always free to also contribute directly by raising an issue and making a pull request on the respective GitHub repository.